froboy/yusaopeny_docs/content/en/docs/Wiki/Open-Y-2.0-root-YAML-files.md

 #### Properties of packages:
  - **name** (required) - defines a human-friendly name of the package.
  - **description** (required) - a short description for the package features.
-It shows up on the Open Y dashboard.
+It's supposed to show up on the Open Y Extend page.
  - **help** (required) - an HTML markup with the help message that appears on the installation via web-interface when the package name is clicked.
  - **modules** (required) - a list of Drupal modules that are associated with the package.
 When the package is installed/uninstalled the associated modules are installed/uninstalled respectively.
 When a website is installed via web-interface all the available packages are listed there but split into two groups - the ones that are to be installed (associated with the selected package) and all the rest.